-The KiMuaNZ: Exploring climate futures workshop will be held in Wellington from Monday, 1 July 2019 to Wednesday, 3 July 2019 (with an afternoon prep meeting in the afternoon of Sunday, 30 June 2019).
-This workshop is hosted by the McGuinness Institute.
+The KiMuaNZ: Exploring climate futures workshop was held in Wellington from Monday, 1 July 2019 to Wednesday, 3 July 2019.
+This workshop was hosted by the McGuinness Institute.

-From 1–3 July 2019, we are gathering 36 young New Zealanders aged 18–25 who identify with or have a connection to the Pacific.
-This workshop aims to highlight unique Pasifika perspectives for adapting to and mitigating climate change, and will focus on exploring different future scenarios and strategies for New Zealand and our Pacific neighbours within a climate changing world.
+The workshop aimed to highlight the perspectives of young New Zealanders on adapting to and mitigating climate change, and will focus on exploring different future scenarios and strategies for New Zealand and our Pacific neighbours within a climate changing world.

 The KiMuaNZ workshop publication is currently in development.